Election According to Foreknowledge is the Key!

 Yet, in order to achieve this view, Calvinists must ignore the Greek noun prognōsis (i.e. foreknowledge) which appears in 1 Peter 1:2 and instead rely solely upon the Greek verb proginōskō (i.e. to foreknow) which appears in verses like Romans 8:29.
 Even then, the semantic range of proginōskō must be curtailed without warrant so as to never entertain the possibility that foreknow can mean knowing some thing ahead of time.
 Calvinists have to employ this strategy in order to maintain that God foreknowing his elect is not the same as God having foreknowledge of His elect.
 In other words, in Calvinism, to foreknow is merely treated as a synonym for the idea that God preordains someone to salvation.
 This interpretive approach causes Romans 8:29 (which employs the words foreknow and predestinate) to now contain unnecessarily redundant clauses.
 However, from 1 Peter 1:2 which to some degree parallels Romans 8:29, it is clear that to foreknow is simply to know in advance; and to know in advance is obviously not the same as to foreordain.
 Yet, according to Calvinist James White, “foreknowing…is an active verb and every time God uses it, the object is personal (i.e. a person) .
 Of course, one of the problems with insisting that proginōskō is only ever used of a person is that sometimes proginōskō can also refer to information that is known ahead of time.
 For example, when 2 Peter 3:17 renders the verb proginōskō as “ye know…before,” the object that was known before is not a person but is instead the information in the verses which precede 2 Peter 3:17.
 Moreover, if as Calvinists teach, God’s choosing of His elect has nothing to do with the individual, then why does God care to foreknow that person?
 What is the Bible’s purpose for informing the reader that God foreknew His elect, if in the Calvinist’s understanding, foreknowing a person has nothing to do with knowing anything about that person?
 What is the essence of a person if not the propositions which describe that person’s soul?
 Therefore, if 1 Peter 1:2 is to be taken seriously, then we must agree with the verse’s Author that the elect are chosen “according to the foreknowledge of God.”

-Some Calvinists seem to recognize that their conception of a God who “fixed and determined” the lives of “every individual” without respect to anything except His own unexplained purpose, does not reconcile with a God who holds each of these same individuals responsible for those predetermined acts which they did not originate .
+Some Calvinists seem to recognize that their conception of a God who “fixed and determined” the lives of “every individual” without respect to anything except His own unexplained purpose, does not reconcile with a God who holds each of these same individuals responsible for those divinely-predetermined acts which they did not originate .
 That is why Calvinists are quick to inform us that only God can harmonize these two contradictory behaviors.
 However, if one simply adopts the most natural meaning of the word foreknowledge then there is nothing left to harmonize.

 The Implications of God’s Foreknowledge

-That Election is based upon foreknowledge has several implications.
+That election is based upon foreknowledge has several implications.
 One implication is that God must already know everything that will happen in the future.
-Yet, because the Elect also include persons whose earthly lives have been permanently cut short (i.e. aborted infants) another implication of God’s foreknowledge is that He must already know the things which would have happened in the future if given the chance.
+Yet, because the elect also include persons whose earthly lives have been permanently cut short (e.g. aborted infants) another implication of God’s foreknowledge is that He must already know the things which would have happened in the future if given the chance.
 For example, because of His foreknowledge, even if everyone died prior to hearing the Gospel, God would still know who would have believed the Gospel.
-His determination of the elect is therefore based upon an exhaustive and infallible understanding of what will or would have occurred.
+The determination of His elect is therefore based upon an exhaustive and infallible understanding of what will or would have occurred.
 This remarkable type of foreknowledge expresses itself in numerous verses of Scripture (e.g. Deuteronomy 28:51-57, 1 Samuel 23:8-14, Ezekiel 3:6-7, Jeremiah 38:17-18, Matthew 11:23, Matthew 12:7, Matthew 23:27-32, Matthew 26:24, Luke 4:24-44, Luke 16:30-31, Luke 22:67-68, John 15:22-24, John 18:36, John 21:6, 1 Corinthians 2:8 etc).
 One pertinent example is Mark 13:19-20 where we are told that the complete annihilation of all those living during the Great Tribulation would have occurred had a certain condition been met (i.e. if those days were prolonged).
 Another relevant example is Matthew 11:21 where we are told that the cities of Tyre and Sidon would have repented long ago in sackcloth and ashes had a certain condition been met (i.e. if Christ’s mighty miracles had been performed in those cities).
 Therefore, God’s omniscience is not only limited to the actual events recorded in history but also includes an exhaustive understanding of potential scenarios which will never be realized.

 That God foresees the unknowable is not a novel idea.
 In fact, there is a minority view in Soteriology (i.e. the study of Salvation) known as Molinism which also recognizes from the Scriptures that God has an exhaustive comprehension of potential scenarios (a.k.a. “middle knowledge” in Molinism).
 However, it seems that in the Christian world whenever anyone dares to attribute to God’s omniscience the versatility outlined in the Scriptures, that person is usually branded as a Molinist.
 Well, if this essay be Molinism then lest us make the most of it.
-For whereas Calvinism—curtails God’s foreknowledge in order to achieve a deterministic view of God’s sovereignty; at least Molinism, with all of its contrived terminology, seeks to embrace all modes of knowledge afforded the Almighty in the Scriptures.
+For whereas Calvinism curtails God’s foreknowledge in order to achieve a deterministic view of God’s sovereignty; at least Molinism, with all of its contrived terminology, seeks to embrace all modes of knowledge afforded the Almighty in the Scriptures.
 Molinism also avoids Calvinism’s flawed conception of God’s sovereignty.
-A sovereignty which ends up painting God as this irrational being Who is genuinely and frequently upset at the very things which His own will has ordained.
+A sovereignty which ends up painting God as this irrational Being Who is genuinely and frequently upset at the very things which His own will has ordained.
 Therefore, in as much as this essay is to be unwillingly associated with Molinism, this author will not cease to remind its detractors that, as a theological principle, Molinism demolishes its peers in respects to its appreciation of God’s all-encompassing omniscience.

 That God makes decisions based upon His foreknowledge is not a new concept nor one that is foreign to the Scriptures.
 For example, in Genesis 18:17-19 we read of God blessing and disclosing to Abraham His future plans based upon His foreknowledge of Abraham obedience.
 Perhaps of even greater significance is the example of Galatians 3:8 which states that, “the Scripture [i.e Christ] foreseeing that God would justify the heathen through faith, preached beforehand the Gospel unto Abraham.”
 In these examples of foreknowing, it is information about future events that is said to be known to God ahead of time.
 It is therefore clear from the Scriptures that God often uses foreknowledge as a basis for His decisions.